Mazzanti Automobili: The Evantra project

 In 2011, Luca Mazzanti, after three years of work and with the support of the designer Zsolt Tarnok, presented the project Evantra, a mid-engine coupé to be produced in limited units.
 During 2012, Mazzanti created full-sized models and began construction of the first unit.

 The Evantra was archived in the collection of the Museum of Tuscan Design (Mu.De.To).
 The Evantra was unveiled at the 2013 "Top Marques Monaco Show."

-The company reorganised to produce five cars per year, and used the "Pontedera Circuit" as a research center.
-However, final tests of Evantras were made in Autodromo di Modena.
+The company has a capacity to produce five cars per year and has used the Pontedera Circuit, a temporary street racing course set up in Italy, for road testing.
+Final tests of Evantras were made in Autodromo di Modena.

 Markets

-The company's main markets are Europe, Russia, China, and United Arab Emirates.
+The company's main markets are Europe, Russia, China, and the United Arab Emirates.